James P. Wilmot Assistant Professor of French and Comparative Literature

 - "René Girard's Archaic Modernity," Revista de Comunicação e Cultura / Journal of Communication and Culture 11 (2011): 37-52.

 - "Ambiguity in Jean Renoir’s La Règle du jeu," Contemporary French Civilization 34.2 (2010): 167-190.

-- The Fiction of Narrative: Essays on History, Literature, and Theory, 1957-2007, by Hayden White.
-Johns Hopkins University Press, 2010.
-Edited and introduced.
+- "Humanism, Formalism, and the Discourse of History," editor's introduction to Hayden White, The Fiction of Narrative: Essays on History, Literature, and Theory, 1957-2007 (Baltimore: Johns Hopkins University Press, 2010): xiii-xxxii.

 - "Erich Auerbach’s Humanism and the Criticism of the Future," Moderna, semestrale di teoria e critica della letteratura 11.1/2 (2009): 99-108.

 - "Logique et Sublimité: Dupuy et Vertigo de Hitchcock," in De l’auto-organisation au temps du projet.
 Autour de Jean-Pierre Dupuy – Colloque de Cerisy (Paris: Carnets Nord, 2009): 1-17.

 - "Terrorism and Cultural Theory: The Singularity of 9/11," SubStance 37.1 (2008): 3-19.

 - "Literature as Theory," editor's introduction to Mimesis and Theory: Essays on Literature and Criticism, 1953-2005, by René Girard (Stanford: Stanford University Press, 2008): xi-xxvi.